 Rwanda’s Kagame: from Saviour to Tyrant?

-Is Rwanda turning into a country that seeks regional dominance and exterminates its rivals?
+Is Kagame-led Rwanda turning into a country that seeks regional dominance and exterminates its rivals?

 Dr Wrong is a journalist who has written best-selling books on Africa.
-Her latest, Do Not Disturb.
-The story of a political murder and an African regime gone bad, focuses on the tiny central African nation of Rwanda and the activities of its President Paul Kagame.
+Her latest book, Do Not Disturb: The story of a political murder and an African regime gone bad, focuses on Rwanda and the activities of its President, Paul Kagame.

 In the mid to late 1990s she covered the genocide in Rwanda and its aftermath as a young reporter for Reuters, the BBC and the Financial Times.
 Like many of the journalists, aid workers and diplomats commenting on those turbulent events, she initially saw the Rwandan Patriotic Front and its leaders as benign players whose intervention spelt a welcome end to grotesque levels of inter-ethnic violence.